bahsim/idgl-dev-system/00-the-conceptual-model.md

     *   A configuration file.
     *   A set of test data.

-## The Spec: The Authoritative Artifact
+## The Spec: The Authoritative Driver

 In the IDGL system, the "Spec" is not merely a document; it is the primary, version-controlled artifact that captures all structured communication and intent.